 International phone plans

-Project Fi is a great carrier, even though it has a few limitations like how it only runs on select devices like the Pixel and Nexus series — at least officially.
+Project Fi is a great carrier, even though it has a few limitations like how it only runs on select devices.
 One of the best things about Fi?
-It’s international rates.
-Simply put, Fi offers flat-rate data no matter what country you travel to, as long as its within its supported 135 countries.
+Its international rates.
+Simply put, Fi offers flat-rate data no matter what country you travel to, as long as it’s within its supported list of over 200 countries.
 That means you’ll pay $10 per gig regardless of where you go.
-You’re calling and texting is also automatically included in the 135 supported countries.
+You’re calling is also automatically included, priced at $0.2 per minute, while texting is free.
 For more details on Fi, you’ll want to head here.
-If you sign up for a plan and use referral code 30A2TH you’ll save $20!

 You can increase the data speeds by opting for Sprint’s High-Speed Data Roaming Pass that’s valid for 24 hours or a week.
 Pricing in most countries is set at $5 per day and $25 per week, although it can be higher or lower depending on where you’re traveling to.

 Would you rather go with a travel SIM card or an international plan offered by your carrier?
+Or do you think that getting a local SIM is the best way to go?
 Let us know in the comments.